aureliobagual45/base-converter/README.md

 # BASE CONVERTER

+This was my first project in C.

+The program converts numbers between bases 2, 8, 10 and 16.

+All conversions were implemented manually, without using built-in functions for base conversion.

-This was my first code, so the structure is not very optimized and there is a lot of repetition in the functions.
+As it was my first code, the structure is not very optimized and there is a lot of repetition in the functions.

 The main goal of this project was to understand the logic behind base conversion and practice low-level problem solving.